ILDisbo Supported

 How often must Illinois attorneys reconcile their IOLTA accounts?

-Illinois attorneys must complete a three-way reconciliation of their IOLTA trust accounts monthly.
-Three-way reconciliation compares the bank statement balance, the trust account ledger balance, and the sum of all individual client ledger balances — all three must match.
+Illinois attorneys have to complete a three-way reconciliation of their IOLTA trust accounts monthly.
+Three-way reconciliation lines up the bank statement balance, the trust account ledger balance, and the sum of every individual client ledger balance — and all three have to match.

 How long must Illinois attorneys retain IOLTA records?

-Illinois attorneys must retain all IOLTA trust account records — including bank statements, client ledgers, reconciliation reports, and disbursement documentation — for 7 years under Illinois Rules of Professional Conduct Rule 1.15; Illinois Supreme Court Rule 1.15.
-Disbo retains all records automatically for the required period.
+Illinois attorneys have to retain every IOLTA trust account record — bank statements, client ledgers, reconciliation reports, and disbursement documentation — for 7 years under Illinois Rules of Professional Conduct Rule 1.15; Illinois Supreme Court Rule 1.15.
+Disbo keeps all of it automatically for the required period.

 What happens if a Illinois IOLTA account is overdrawn?

 Required — bank must notify ARDC (Attorney Registration and Disciplinary Commission).
-An overdraft notification triggers a disciplinary review process.
-Attorneys must ensure sufficient cleared funds are in the trust account before any disbursement.
+An overdraft notification can trigger a disciplinary review, and the only way to avoid that is to make sure cleared funds are actually in the trust account before any disbursement goes out.
 Disbo blocks transactions that would create a negative balance before they process.

 Where does Illinois IOLTA interest go?